Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

 3.2 System-Wide Event Enabling with SystemTap
 ---------------------------------------------

-In SystemTap, tracepoints are accessible using the kernel.trace() function call.
-The following is an example that reports every 5 seconds what processes were allocating the pages.
+In SystemTap, tracepoints are accessible using the woke kernel.trace() function call.
+The following is an example that reports every 5 seconds what processes were allocating the woke pages.
 ::

   global page_allocs